Multi-TeV Signals of Baryogenesis in Higgs Troika Model: Collider Signatures

 Assuming the additional heavy Higgses do not mix with the 125 GeV Higgs (``alignment limit''), they will not decay to gauge bosons or the SM-like Higgs pairs.
 Hence, once a heavy Higgs boson is produced it will dominantly decay into jets or top quarks.
 We project bounds from the LHC with 3 ab$^{-1}$ and discovery potential at a 100 TeV pp collider with 3 ab$^{-1}$ and 10 ab$^{-1}$ in the dijet channel.
 To generate production cross sections the couplings of Eq.~(\ref{eq:flavorscheme}) are implemented in \texttt{MadGraph5\_aMC@NLO}~\cite{Alwall:2014hca} via \texttt{FeynRules}~\cite{Christensen:2008py,Alloul:2013bka}.
 The results of these extrapolations are shown in Fig.~\ref{fig:exc}.
 The results at the HL-LHC are accomplished via a simple root luminosity scaling of current dijet bounds from ATLAS~\cite{Aad:2019hjw} and CMS~\cite{Sirunyan:2019vgj}.
 Both ATLAS and CMS present their results as limits on cross section times branching ratio times acceptance.
 We calculated acceptances using parton level acceptance cuts in~\texttt{MadGraph5\_aMC@NLO}.

 For the 100 TeV collider 5$\sigma$-discovery reach, we re-interpreted the $Z_B$ bounds projected in Ref.~\cite{Golling:2016gvc}.
 Using the same methods above, we implemented the $Z_B$ model in~\texttt{MadGraph5\_aMC@NLO}, and translated the gauge coupling vs. mass limits into dijet cross sections limits.
 The limits and discovery reaches presented in Fig.~\ref{fig:exc} assume one Higgs doublet with equal charged Higgs mass, $m_{H^+}$; scalar mass, $m_H$; and pseudoscalar mass $m_{A}$.
-Finally, in calculating rates at colliders we use the couplings to physical Higgs bosons in the alignment limit as given in Table 7 of Ref.~\cite{Egana-Ugrinovic:2019dqu}\footnote{We account for a typo in v2 of Ref.~\cite{Egana-Ugrinovic:2019dqu} and include a missing $1/\sqrt{2}$ normalization for the neutral scalars in Table 7. }.

-To find the regions of parameter space compatible with successful baryogenesis, we use the formalism developed in Ref.~\cite{Davoudiasl:2019lcg}.
-The asymmetry parameter that governs baryogenesis generated by the diagrams in Fig.~\ref{fig:Feyn-Diag} is
+With the equal mass and alignment assumptions, the heavy Higgs doublets give vanishing contributions to the $S,~T$, and $U$ oblique parameters~\cite{Peskin:1990zt,Peskin:1991sw,Barbieri:2006dq,Haber:2010bw,Ahriche:2015mea}.
+We would like to make two observations about the equal mass assumption: \begin{enumerate} \item The mass differences between the heavy scalar, pseudoscalar, and charged Higgses originate from EWSB.
+Hence, the mass differences are proportional to the EW vev.
+For a 10 TeV Higgs at order one couplings in the scalar potential, this is roughly a $0.02-0.03\%$ mass difference.
+The decay of a 10 TeV particle will result in jets with energy of $\sim 5$~TeV.
+The jet energy resolution of a jet with energy $5$ TeV at a future circular hadron collider is $\sim 3\%$~\cite{Benedikt:2018csr}.
+Hence, the reconstructed di-jet resonance is expected to have a mass resolution of $\sim 6\%$, well above the theoretically expected mass difference of $0.02-0.03\%$.
+Hence, the resonances would be an overlapping distribution, and our assumption of equal masses is not far from what may realistically be expected at a collider. \item The subject of interference between degenerate scalars and pseudoscalars is an interesting one~\cite{Pilaftsis:1997dr}.
+In the case they are CP eigenstates, they do not interfere and their rates add incoherently.
+However, in the model we study, there is CP violation.
+Hence, the scalar and pseudoscalar can mix via fermion loops.
+If this mixing is large, interference effects must be accounted for when calculating the production cross section at colliders.
+These interference effects can be large and negative~\cite{Pilaftsis:1997dr}, decreasing the rate below the na\"{i}ve factor of two.
+However, in our case we can place the CP-violating phase in the neutrino Yukawa couplings.
+Since the neutrinos couple very weakly to all Higgses, the loop induced scalar-pseudoscalar coupling is expected to be negligible.
+Hence, in our calculation of rates we take the optimistic scenario and assume the scalar and pseudoscalar add incoherently.
+If there is large mixing between the scalar and pseudoscalar, a more careful calculation is warranted. \end{enumerate} Finally, in calculating rates at colliders we use the couplings to physical Higgs bosons in the alignment limit as given in Table 7 of Ref.~\cite{Egana-Ugrinovic:2019dqu}\footnote{We account for a typo in v2 of Ref.~\cite{Egana-Ugrinovic:2019dqu} and include a missing $1/\sqrt{2}$ normalization for the neutral scalars in Table 7. }.